rbipin/AutoMapper/README.md

 # AutoMapper
-Mapping a part of object to another complex object becomes a tedious process.
+Mapping a part of object to another complex object becomes a tedious process if there are lists, arrays in them.
+This is an object auto mapper, that will help  simply the process.

-This is an auto mapper solution that can be used to solve this problem.
+This mapper can be used to map a part of an object to the target object.

 ### Features
   * Automatically finds the first occurance of a object type and maps them.